NEW: Family were Kurds trying to make it to Canada, CNN partner reports

 Things to know about the migrant crisis

-More than 350,000 people have arrived in Europe so far this year, seeking sanctuary from war, persecution or poverty, or just seeking a better life.
+More than 350,000 people have arrived in Europe so far this year, seeking sanctuary from war or persecution or poverty, or just seeking a better life.

 “I react with terrible frustration,” Antonio Guterres, U.N. high commissioner for refugees, told CNN on Wednesday when asked about his response to the image of the toddler on the Turkish beach.